 ECC’s default fund is intended to cover losses that exceed the margin collateral and individual default fund contribution in the case of the default of a Clearing Member.
 According to the default waterfall, ECC contributes its own dedicated resources before the contributions of non-defaulting Clearing Members are used.
 The basic default fund contribution of a Clearing Member is calculated as follows (independently from the daily stress test):

 - Absolute Minimum: Each Clearing Member has to contribute an absolute minimum default fund contribution which is €3 million for General Clearing Members, €0.5 million for Direct Clearing Members and €2 million for Central Counterparties with an EMIR License acting as a Clearing Member.

-- Volatility based Minimum: Based on the mean and the standard deviation of the historical total overnight margin increases per Clearing Member (sum of SPAN and IMSM, including its Non Clearing Members and customer positions) over the last 255 trading days, the 99.9% quantile determines the Volatility Based Minimum default fund contribution is the sum of the mean and the product of a risk multiplier and the standard deviation.
+- Volatility based Minimum: Based on the mean and the standard deviation of the historical total overnight margin increases per Clearing Member (sum of SPAN and IMSM, including its Non Clearing Members and customer positions) over the last 255 trading days, the Volatility Based Minimum default fund contribution is the sum of the mean and the product of a risk multiplier and the standard deviation.
 The current value of the risk multiplier can be found in the risk parameter file on the website.

 - EMIR Netting Cap: A supplementary margin is calculated for Clearing Members having a SPAN margin requirement that is reduced by more than 80% due to netting effects in comparison to the gross margin requirement as required by EMIR Article 27.

 The basic default fund contribution is then either the absolute minimum, the volatility based minimum or the EMIR netting cap, depending on which one is the largest.

 The default fund contribution per Clearing Member is always rounded up to €100,000.